Using Git, GitHub, and GitHub Classroom for Courses

 to invite the TA to the semester’s classroom.

-5.4 Add the TA to the Course Organization
+4.6 Add the TA to the Course Organization

-- Create a TA Team.
+- Create a TA Team as you did with Students.

-- Invite the TA to that team
+- Invite the TA to that team.

 The workflows that follow are based on a recommended local directory structure.